Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Belmond Castello di Casole

-"Belmond's 4,200-acre Tuscan estate — a 10th-century castle with 39 rooms and 28 villas, infinity pool, two restaurants.
-The most polished country experience und"
+"Belmond's 4,200-acre Tuscan estate, a 10th-century castle with 39 suites, farmhouse villas and an infinity pool over the hills.
+The most polished country stay under a brand flag."

 Borgo Santo Pietro